-Candidates from various political parties won the 2003 assembly elections and became MLAs.
+Candidates from various political parties won the 2017 assembly elections and became MLAs.
 Since the total number of MLAs in the Legislative Assembly is 68, a political party would have needed to have more than 34 MLAs in order to gain a majority.
-The Indian National Congress with 43 MLAs had the majority and it became the ruling party.
+The Bharatiya Janata Party (BJP) with 44 MLAs had the majority and it became the ruling party.
 All other MLAs became the opposition.
-In this case, Bharatiya Janata Party was the major opposition party, since it had the largest number of MLAs after the Indian National Congress.
+In this case, the Indian National Congress (INC) was the major opposition party, since it had the largest number of MLAs after the BJP.
 Among the opposition were other parties, including those who had been elected as independent candidates.

 After the elections, the MLAs belonging to the ruling party will elect their leader who will become the chief minister.
-In this case, the Congress Party MLAs chose Shri Virbhadra Singh as their leader and he became the chief minister.
+In this case, the BJP MLAs chose Shri Jairam Thakur as their leader and he became the chief minister.
 The chief minister then selects other people as ministers.
 After the elections, it is the Governor of the state who appoints the chief minister and other ministers.